Metals Used for our Jewelry A to Z

 14 kt Gold is the standard today and widely used for making jewelry.14 kt gold is 58.3% pure gold within the metal.
 14 kt Gold is extremely durable and is used for all aspects of jewelry making from fine watches to rings and is perfectly suited to everyday wear.

-18 KT Gold has a higher percentage of gold to 10 and 14 kt gold and is 75% pure gold ( 18/24) Almost all of our jewelry is cast in 18 kt gold if yellow it carries a beautiful rich color and carry's a nice balance in weight .However as each ring is custom made to each piece it its always the customers choice.
+18 KT Gold has a higher percentage of gold to 10 and 14 kt gold and is 75% pure gold ( 18/24) Almost all of our jewelry is cast in 18 kt gold if yellow it carries a beautiful rich color and carries a nice balance in weight.
+However, as each ring is custom made to each piece its always the customer's choice.

-WhiteGold is an alloy of both gold,nickel,silver or palladium. whether its 10 kt,14 kt or 18 kt Gold it will still carry the same percentages as yellow gold ( example 18 kt white gold will have 75% pure yellow gold with the balance of alloys made up of the following white base alloys ) White gold can carry a slight hint of yellow to it depending on the percentage of gold present we have all of our white gold ring finished with rhodium which gives each piece of jewelry a very sharp and silver sparking finish.
+WhiteGold is an alloy of both gold, nickel, silver or palladium. whether its 10 kt,14 kt or 18 kt Gold it will still carry the same percentages as yellow gold ( example 18 kt white gold will have 75% pure yellow gold with the balance of alloys made up of the following white base alloys ) White gold can carry a slight hint of yellow to it depending on the percentage of the gold present we have all of our white gold rings finished with rhodium which gives each piece of jewelry a very sharp and silver sparkling finish.
 White gold has become extremely popular over the past 10 years with all of our customers and you will see a wide selection of 18 kt white gold sapphire and diamond ring settings.

-Platinumis a very hard alloy as well as being the most valuable, we use platinum for most of our finest sapphires as well as many custom orders.
-Its extremely durable and with many of our customers it is the first choice especially if you are looking at passing the piece of jewelry down as a heirloom.
-We are unique in the fact our jewelers are able to offer platinum jewelry in PT 900 as well as PT 950, 900-90% pure where as 950 is 95% pure platinum.
+Platinum is a very hard alloy as well as being the most valuable, we use platinum for most of our finest sapphires as well as many custom orders.
+It's extremely durable and with many of our customers it is the first choice especially if you are looking at passing the piece of jewelry down as an heirloom.
+We are unique in the fact our jewelers are able to offer platinum jewelry in PT 900 as well as PT 950, 900-90% pure whereas 950 is 95% pure platinum.

-PT 950 is used for all of our platinum custom sapphire rings today but we do offer platinum 900 at customers request.
+PT 950 is used for all of our platinum custom sapphires rings today but we do offer platinum 900 at the customer's request.

 Blue Gold carry's some iron and is very rarely used today for jewelry